jgarnierGit/web-music-library/README.md

  - `MUSIC_LIBRARY_PATH` : path to your music folder
  - `MUSIC_PATH_MAX_LENGTH` : default 500 character, increase that number if your music paths exceed this value, then restart backend.
  - `PG_DATA` : database persistency.
+ - `API_HEADER_MAIL` : mandatory to use properly musicbrainz.org API

 ## Start up